bhaskarsingh962/java-notes/01_basicLanguage/17_polymorphism.md

 ## polymorphism

-## 1- compile time / Static polimorphish - this achived by method overloading
+## 1- compile time / Static polimorphishm - this achived by method overloading
  -- same name but type arguments or ordering or signature is diff example multiple constructer A a = new A();
  A a = new A(3, 4);

 ## 2- run time / Dynamic polymorphism - Achived by method overriding
- --when the same method is created in parent class and child class thats the MO . child method will override parent method. only body of the function can be different all other things will same
+ --when the same method is created in parent class and child class thats the MO . child method will override parent method. only body of the function can be different all other things will be same

 ## when you create like this
  Shapes shape = new Shapes();